BeycanPress/cryptocurrency-payments-for-paid-memberships-pro/readme.txt

 == Installation ==

 1. Upload the entire `/cryptocurrency-payments-for-paid-memberships-pro` directory to the `/wp-content/plugins/` directory.
-2. Activate Paid Memberships Pro - CryptoPay Gateway through the 'Plugins' menu in WordPress.
+2. Activate CryptoPay Gateway for Paid Memberships Pro through the 'Plugins' menu in WordPress.
 3. Enjoy.

 == Changelog ==

+= 1.0.6 =
+* Updated: Compatibility due to updates for WordPress 6.5.0

 = 1.0.5 =
 * Updated: Compatibility due to updates in CryptoPay Lite 2.1.1